-Type of property € Valuation Technique Inputs Sensitivity Offices 3,204,877 Income approach The value of the property is based on comparable rental rates for similar properties in comparable localities.
+Type of property Fair Value € Valuation Technique Inputs Sensitivity Offices 3,770,000 Average of income capitalisation approach and market approach The inputs used to calculate the total value of the property are the existing rental rates at a discount rate in the range of 2.5% to 11%.
 The higher the rent rates, the higher the fair value.
-Commercial properties 352,408 Market approach Market transaction The higher the rate, the higher the value.
+(PY: Market approach) Market approach: The value of the property is based on comparable rental rates for similar properties in The higher the discount rate, the lower the fair value. comparable localities.
+The higher the rates, the higher the value.
+Commercial properties 530,000 Market approach Market transaction The higher the rates, the higher the value.

-INVESTMENTS IN SUBSIDIARIES 12.
+INVESTMENTS IN SUBSIDIARIES

-Company
+Company 31 October

+2023 € 2022 €

-31 October 2021 2022 € € At 31 October Opening and closing cost and carrying amount 3,601,316 3,601,316
+At 31 October Opening and closing cost and carrying amount 3,601,316 3,601,316

-The subsidiaries at 31 October 2022, whose results and financial position affected the figures of the Group, are presented below:
+The subsidiaries at 31 October 2023, whose results and financial position affected the figures of the Group, are presented below: